 • This committee advises the Board of Directors regarding the remuneration of Directors and Executive Officers of the Company as well as the remuneration systems for management of domestic insurance companies in which the Company has direct investments.

 • From the perspective of making effective discussions to strengthen corporate governance at the Remuneration Committee, policy for remuneration of Directors and Executive Officers is added to the deliberation items.
-It has been clarified that the Remuneration Committee shall meet about twice a year.
+It has been clarified that the Remuneration Committee shall meet at least once a year.

-• In fiscal 2021, the Remuneration Committee met one times.
+• In fiscal 2022, the Remuneration Committee met three times.

 Policies for determining the content of individual remuneration for Directors, etc.

-The Board of Directors of the Company passed the following resolution on policies for determining the content of individual remuneration for Directors, etc. at its meetings held on February 14, 2019, May 20, 2019 and May 20, 2021 after deliberation by the Remuneration Committee of which a majority of the members are Outside Directors.
+The Board of Directors of the Company passed the following resolution on policies for determining the content of individual remuneration for Directors, etc. at its meetings held on February 14, 2019, May 20, 2019, May 20, 2021 and December 27, 2022 after deliberation by the Remuneration Committee of which a majority of the members are Outside Directors.

 a.
 Basic policy